geeknik/my-awesome-stars/README.md

 ## Vue

+- [xhadmincn/GenHuman](https://github.com/xhadmincn/GenHuman) - GenHuman - 一个可直接部署商用变现的数字人项目 / GenHuman is an API based digital human product that includes web, app, mini program, backend management, and other ports for one click deployment and out of the box use.
 - [bjesus/teatime](https://github.com/bjesus/teatime) - A fully static distributed library system powered by IPFS, SQLite and GitHub
 - [pietheinstrengholt/rssmonster](https://github.com/pietheinstrengholt/rssmonster) - Google Reader inspired self-hosted RSS reader written in VueJS with an Express NodeJS backend.
 RSSMonster is compatible with the Fever API.
 - [fayazara/feedful](https://github.com/fayazara/feedful) - A modern RSS reader in the style of Tweetdeck